 - Check out my buddy bag Amazon list.

-You’ll find many more resources on this site and resources from other disability ministry organizations.
 I’m praying for you and your church as you take steps toward inclusion!
 Thank you for welcoming families like mine so they have access to the gospel and a gospel-centered church family.

 For more resources, check out the All Access Disability Ministry Conference!
 In 2023, all the sessions were virtual.
 Use code “Sandra” to get $20 off the ticket price.